OpenVoxelStudios/OpenVoxelLauncher/README.md

 # OpenVoxel Launcher is out! 🔥

-## Check out latest release here: https://github.com/OpenVoxelStudios/OpenVoxelLauncher/releases/latest
+## Check out latest releases here: https://github.com/OpenVoxelStudios/OpenVoxelLauncher/releases/

 Download it now and play all of our games, with **Click & Play**!